State funerals in Canada: History

 The first state funeral in Canada was held for Thomas D'Arcy McGee after his assassination in April 1868.
 The first Governor General of Canada to receive a state funeral was the Lord Tweedsmuir in 1940, who died in office.
 Sir John A. Macdonald, Canada's first prime minister was also the first to receive a state funeral.
 Jack Layton was the first Leader of Her Majesty's Loyal Opposition who was not also a former prime minister to be honoured with a state funeral; after lying in state in the foyer of the House of Commons, the funeral service took place at Roy Thomson Hall in Toronto.

+Every prime minister of Canada has been accorded a state funeral except for two.
+Following the death of Canada's second prime minister, Alexander Mackenzie, flags were flown at half-mast across the country and parliament adjourned following speeches commemorating the former prime minister but while a state funeral was suggested, it was not ordered.
+Mackenzie's funeral occurred at the Jarvis Street Baptist Church with representatives of the federal cabinet in attendance as well as Opposition leader Wilfrid Laurier and almost all members of the Ontario legislature.

+Former Prime Minister R. B. Bennett did not have a state funeral as he had moved to England after leaving Canadian politics.
+He was buried in England in St. Michael's Churchyard, Mickleham in "a simple private service".